 There are thousands of brands, countless flavours, and many different models of e-cigarettes available.
 A casual glance at any e-cig website will show these are presented in their myriad variety as lifestyle products.
 Should only one be licensed as a medicine?
 Or some?
 Or all of them?
 And by what criteria?

 But why should only those who use e-cigarettes to quit smoking have them on prescription?
-What about all the regular vapers who have completely switched, so they say, from smoking to this new-fangled way of getting their nicotine fixes?
-Perhaps this is what Mr Dockrell has in mind: if you smoke you’ll have to pay for it yourself, but if you vape, the great British National Health Service will pay for your e-cigs!
+What about all the regular e-cigarette users who have completely switched, so they say, from smoking to this new-fangled way of getting their nicotine fixes?
+Perhaps this is what Mr Dockrell has in mind: if you smoke you’ll have to pay for it yourself, but if you use e-cigs, the great British National Health Service will pay for them!

-E-cigarettes have 82% failure rate for quitting smoking
+E-cigarettes have 82 per cent failure rate to quit smoking

 How effective are e-cigarettes as a smoking-cessation aid anyway?
 A paper in the prestigious New England Journal of Medicine in January 2019 concluded that, although e-cigarettes can almost double the rate of abstinence at one year compared with so-called nicotine replacement therapy, they have an 82 per cent failure rate.